Skip to main content

 One of the crucial roles of cortisol is to act as a potent anti-inflammatory agent.
 However, in a state of glucocorticoid resistance, its ability to suppress inflammation is diminished.
 This allows pro-inflammatory cytokines, such as Interleukin-6 (IL-6) and Tumor Necrosis Factor-alpha (TNF-α), to circulate at elevated levels.

-This low-grade, becomes a primary driver of further endocrine and metabolic disease.
+This low-grade, chronic inflammation becomes a primary driver of further endocrine and metabolic disease.
 These inflammatory cytokines can themselves stimulate the HPA axis, creating another vicious cycle.
 They also directly interfere with the function of other endocrine systems.

 • In Thyroid Function ∞ Inflammatory cytokines inhibit the deiodinase enzymes that convert T4 to active T3, contributing significantly to the high Reverse T3 state seen in chronic stress.
 They also promote autoimmune responses, which is a key factor in the development of conditions like Hashimoto’s thyroiditis, the most common cause of hypothyroidism.